k-butz/c8y-certificate-cli/README.md

 # About

 This project provides a command-line interface to interact with Cumulocitys Certificate Authority.

-The tool is re-using functionality from the go-client provided by [go-c8y](https://github.com/reubenmiller/go-c8y) library.
+The tool is using functionality from the go-client provided by [go-c8y](https://github.com/reubenmiller/go-c8y) library.

 # Prerequisites